mparchment/salsabil-io/src/content/blog/studying-the-hanbali-madhab.md

  <u>Ikhtilaf:</u> <b>Raf’ al-Malam</b> by Taqi al-Din b.
 Taymiyyah (728 AH)
 </center>

 Ibn Taymiyyah’s **Raf' al-Malam** provides a solid foundation for the asbab of khilaf.
-It must be accompanied with the audio commentary of Yusuf al-Ghafis, which provides invaluable advice on dealing with khilaf and how to approach one’s studies.
+It must be accompanied with the audio commentary of **Yusuf al-Ghafis**, which provides invaluable advice on dealing with khilaf and how to approach one’s studies.

 <center>
  <u>Usul al-Fiqh:</u> <b>Mukhtasar al-Tahrir</b> by Ibn al-Najjar al-Futuhi
 </center>

 The book to study at this level is **Mukhtasar al-Tahrir** by Ibn al-Najjar.
 He authored this text as an abridgement of **Tahrir al-Manqul** by al-Mardawi, with similar coverage to **Jam al-Jawami’** by Taj al-Din al-Subki.
 At this stage, focus intensely on the ‘aqli foundations of the principles throughout the text.
-Listen to the recordings of Hasan Bukhari.
+Listen to the lessons of **Hasan Bukhari** on the book.

 <center>
  <u>Adillah:</u> <b>‘Umdat al-Ahkam</b> by ‘Abd al-Ghani al-Maqdisi